iid-ulaval/pyapnea/docs/tutorial.md

 Tutorial
 ========

 PyApnea is able to read .001 files from Oscar Data structure.
 In this tutorial, we'll see how to read a file from this structure and how to transform it to a dataframe.
+We'll also see how to use a specialized PyTorch Dataset to read Oscar files.

 Loading a .001 file into a dataframe
 -------------------------------